-Nepal is predominantly a Himalayan state.
-The best view points in Nepal are the highlighted features of many amazing trekking journeys.
-Eight of the ten tallest mountain peaks of the world are situated in Nepal.
+Nepal is primarily a Himalayan state.
+The finest viewpoints in Nepal are the highlighted features of many amazing trekking expeditions.
+Nepal consists eight among the ten mountain peaks of the world.
 Moreover, Nepal is also home to some of the tallest Himalayan ranges on the planet, including Mount Everest- the tallest Mountain Peak.
-While visiting Nepal, the one thing you do not want to miss is the chance to witness the mountains.
-The sight of the colossi cerulean peaks make spectacular backdrops against the valleys and green hills.
-The panorama of the jiggered rising pinnacles are quite fascinating to see.
-Luckily, there are certain vantage points from where the panoramic views of the mountains are absolutely breath-taking!
-Some are situated close to the capital Kathmandu, while others are scattered throughout the country.
-Many of them are highlights on certain trekking journeys as well.
-The prospect of witnessing grand views of the Himalayas is always very appealing.
-Here are some of the best view points in Nepal that offer wonderful panoramic views of the Himalayas-
+Whilst visiting Nepal, the one thing you do not want to miss is the chance to eyewitness the mountains.
+The sights of the colossi cerulean peaks make spectacular backdrop against the valleys and green hills.
+The panoramas of the magnificent rising pinnacles are quite intriguing to glimpse.
+Fortunately, there are certain vantage points from where the panoramic views of the mountains are utterly breath-taking!
+Some are positioned close to the capital city of Kathmandu, while others are scattered all through the country.
+Maximum numbers of these views are tourist attractions on certain trekking journeys as well.
+The prospect of witnessing ostentatious views of the Himalayas is always very appealing along with the best view points in Nepal that offer breathtaking panoramic views of the Himalayas.

 Kalapatthar- one of the best view points in Nepal for witnessing the Everest massif

-Kalapatthar is perhaps one of the most famous view points in the country.
-It is certainly a hallmark of the Everest Base Camp Trek as well.
-The word “Kalapatthar’ translates as “Black Rock” in Nepali.
-It is a notable landmark that is located on the southern ridge of the Pumori above Gorakshep.
-Although Kalapatthar is not a proper mountain, the ascent is very popular to Kalapatthar as it is one of the best view points in Nepal in the Khumbu region.
-This region is successful in providing close up panoramic views of the Everest massif seen from here are truly extraordinary.
-Even the base camp of Mount Everest itself does not provide views like Kalapatthar.
-This is mainly due to the fact that due to the structure of the Everest massif, its high summit is blocked by Mount Nuptse from many of the surrounding places, extraordinary panoramic view can only be experienced from Kalapatthar.
+Kalapatthar is conceivably one of the most well-known view points in the country.
+It is certainly a trademark of the Everest Base Camp Trek.
+In Nepali, the word “Kalapatthar’ translates as “Black Rock”.
+It is a prominent landmark which is located above Gorakshep on the southern ridge of the Pumori.
+Although, Kalapatthar is not a typical mountain, the slope is very popular to Kalapatthar as it is one of the best view points in Nepal in the Khumbu region.
+This region is successful in providing close up panoramic views of the tallest mountain.
+These views cannot be seen even from the Everest base camp itself.
+As the high summit is blocked by Mount Nuptse from many of the surrounding places, extraordinary panoramic view can only be experienced from Kalapatthar.
 Majestic view do other mountain ranges like the Nuptse, the Changtse ad the whole of the Everest massif itself makes Kalapatthar a huge tourist attraction.
-In addition to all these scenic views, you can also glimpse Northern flank as well as the summit of Lhotse as well from here.
+In addition to all these scenic views, you can also glimpse Northern flank as well as the summit of Lhotse.

-Being a minor summit on a ridge leading to the Pumori, Kalapatthar’s height has many different variants of measurements.
-It is easily recognizable as well, as the ridge is usually festooned with many colorful prayer flags.
+Kalapatthar is a minor summit on a ridge leading to the Pumori which is easily recognizable as the ridge is accentuated with vibrant and colorful prayer flags.
 This summit has a various range of measurement unlike other submits.
-It was known that In December 2009, Madhav Kumar Nepal and the Nepali cabinet conducted a small cabinet meeting at the base of Kalapatthar as a response to the climate change.
+It was known that In December 2009, Madhav Kumar Nepali and the Nepali cabinet conducted a small cabinet meeting at the base of Kalapatthar as a response to the climate change.
 This view point is easily accessible as it can be excursed with minimum difficulties and short time.
-Mostly, the trekkers prefer to go to the view point early in the morning before dawn.
-Trekkers visit here to witness the mesmerizing view of the gradually rising sun amidst the tallest mountain of the world.
+Mostly, the trekkers prefer to go to the view point early in the morning so that they get to witness the mesmerizing view of the gradually rising sun amidst the tallest mountain of the world.
 This viewpoint ought to be the most inspiring and dream like experience in the trekker’s journey.

 The Gokyo RI

-The Everest Gokyo Lake Trek is a fairly popular trekking route, an alternate to the more famous Everest Base Camp Trek.
+The Everest Gokyo Lake Trek is a reasonably popular trekking route, which best serves as an alternate to the most famous Everest Base Camp Trek.
 The famous Gokyo Lake is situated in the base of the Gokyo RL.
-The route itself ends at Gokyo RI, and trekkers typically turn around at this point and retrace their steps back to the trailhead.
-Some trekkers even say that the Everest Gokyo lake Trek is even more beautiful than the main base camp trek.
+The route itself ends at Gokyo RI, and trekkers normally turn around at this point and retrace their steps back to the trailhead.
+Some trekkers have claimed that the Everest Gokyo Lake is much more beautiful in comparison to the Everest base camp trek.

-Pikey Peak provides the opportunity of a lifetime to see Mount Everest and six other peaks over 8,000 meters- the Everest South Summit, Mount Lhotse, Mount Makalu, Annapurna and Manaslu in the west and in the east- the third-highest peak in the world, Mount Kanchenjunga.
-Additionally, the views of Mount Thamserku, the Numbur Himal, the Gauri Shankar and the Langtang Range are quite enticing and enthralling.
+Pikey Peak is a once in a lifetime trek as it provides a massive opportunity to witness six over 8,000 meters peaks like the Everest South Summit, Mount Lhotse, Mount Makalu, Annapurna and Manaslu in the west and in the east- the third-highest peak in the world, Mount Kanchenjunga.
+In addition to these, the views of Mount Thamserku, the Numbur Himal, the Gauri Shankar and the Langtang Range are quite enticing and enthralling.
 Along with the scenic beauty this place also consists of two monasteries which depicts the cultural lifestyle of the people there.
 The Thupten Chholing which inhabits more than 500 nuns and The Tolu Monastery are the two oldest monasteries in Nepal.

-A famous village of the Khumbu region and is also considered as the highlight of the Everest Base Camp Trek, Tengboche is another one of the best viewpoints to witness the sights of mountain peaks.
-During the winter, the snow peaks of Mount Ama Dablam, the tip of the Everest that glows from the Nuptse ridge and several other peaks form a picturesque landscape from Tengboche.
+Tengboche serves as a famous village of the Khumbu region and is also considered as the highlight of the Everest Base Camp Trek.
+During the winter, you get to witness the snow peaks of Mount Ama Dablam, the tip of the Everest that glows from the Nuptse ridge and several other peaks form a charming landscape from Tengboche.
 Tengboche serves as one of the perfect viewpoint to remarkable mountain sights.
-Tengboche has a panoramic view of the Himalayan Mountains, including the well-known peaks of Tawache, Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.
+Tengboche has a panoramic vision of the Himalayan Mountains, including the well-known peaks of Tawache, Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.
 Additionally, this village of Tengboche has an important Buddhist monastery which is widely known as the largest gompa in the Khumbu Region.
 Tenzing Norgay, the first man to reach the summit of Mount Everest with Sir Edmund Hillary, was also born in the area in the village of Thani and was once sent to Tengboche Monastery to be a monk.
 Tengboche is a midway station on the trail to the base camp for the mountain climbers of Mount Everest and other peaks of over 8,000 meters (26,000 ft) elevation.

-One of the most visited and famed Best view points in Nepal in the beautiful Annapurna region; Poon Hill is a highlighted destination of the Annapurna Base Camp Trek.
+Poon Hill is among the most visited and famous view points of the Annapurna region in Nepal.
+Poon Hill is a highlighted destination of the Annapurna Base Camp Trek.
 As it offers mind blogging and awesome panoramic view of the Annapurna and Dhaulagiri Range.
 The destination can be reached through the valley of Ghorepani.
-Additionally, it provides a spectacular panorama of the entire Mount Annapurna Massif.
-Trekkers visit this vantage point early in the morning to witness the sunrise views.
-It is a relatively easy ascent to Poon Hill from Ghorepani.
+Additionally, it provides a spectacular panorama view of the entire Mount Annapurna Massif.
+Trekkers visit this vintage point early in the morning to witness the sunrise and its effect that is seen on the glorious mountain range.
 Located at an elevation of 3,210 meters, Poon Hill presents amazing views of the Dhaulagiri as well as the Annapurna Himals and is considered easy in comparison to the tough hiking routes of the country.